News flashes & acid flashes

 My new 2 CD set Time Flies By is out.
 Co-produced by Tim Eschliman and myself, it has 25 songs from solo to full band covering a time period of 30 years of song writing.
 Preview the songs and musicians, then place your order at the Country Store.

 I was at the LBJ Presidential Library for the Vietnam War Summit.
-Read recaps and see video of the event at its website.
+Read recaps at its website, or see video here.

 My daughter Tara Taylor McDonald has her new web site up and running.
 Check it out.